semantizer/semantizer-typescript/README.md

 ## History

-This library was writen for the [Data Food Consortium](https://datafoodconsortium.org) project (DFC) which aims to provide interoperability between food supply chain platforms.
-We use the semantizer library inside our connector library to help developers to exchange data expressed with the DFC ontology.
+This library was initially writen for the [Data Food Consortium](https://datafoodconsortium.org) and [Mycelium](https://mycelium-software.org) projects which aims to provide interoperability between short food supply chain actors.